Is it true that strategic thinking introverts are inclined to be night owls?

 Whether in-person or virtual, I was available to attend meetings scheduled right after work or late afternoon.

-By having my days available for business opportunities, I did not have to jump at every opportunity presented to me.
+Having my days available for business opportunities, I did not have to jump at every chance presented to me.

 My night jobs allowed me to form alliances based on mutual benefits as opposed to acts of desperation.

-If my business was the hub of my existence, all the connected interests for developing it were the spokes.
+If my business was the hub of my existence, all the related interests for developing it were the spokes.

 Becoming a night owl is not only a lifestyle but a strategy for growing a business and improving one’s intellectual prowess.